Radon Mitigation FAQs | Radon Testing Colorado | American Radon Mitigation Inc.

 We only use high-quality schedule 40 PVC pipe.
 Many contractors use thin-wall PVC, which becomes brittle and cracks easily when cold.

-We typically use a 4-inch pipe when higher air flow is required.
-For systems requiring high suction and low flow, we utilize 2-inch and 3-inch pipe.
+We typically use a 4-inch pipe when higher airflow is required.
+For systems requiring high suction and low flow, we utilize 2-inch and 3-inch pipes.

 Per radon mitigation standards, the exhaust pipe must vent: